-In an age in which we are constantly one swipe away from our next relationship, the idea of romance is rushed and convenient in a way that it never has been before.
-Apparently, you should be able to follow your gut, or some mystical inner voice that tells you whether you're right for that person.
-But it's impossible for some people to operate that way.
+In an age in which we are constantly one swipe away from our next relationship, the idea of romance is often rushed and convenient in a way that it never has been before.
+The hope is that you are able to follow your gut or some mystical inner voice that tells you whether you're right for that person on a dating app or who you just met in a bar.
+However, some people simply don’t operate that way.
 If you've ever found yourself wondering what it means to be demisexual, and whether or not the term applies to you, then read on.

 It can be hard to explain to someone who doesn't feel this way, because demisexuality is actually quite subtle if you're not aware of it.
-If you're still unsure whether or not this applies to you, then see if you relate to some of the other hallmarks of being demisexual.
+Most people agree that they need to establish somewhat of an emotional bond with someone before they enter into a romantic relationship with them, but demisexual people only feel romantically and sexually attracted to someone when they have emotional intimacy.
+If you're still unsure whether or not this applies to you, there are some “hallmarks,” so to speak, of being demisexual.

 Most, If Not All, Of Your Relationships Have Started Out As Friendships

-You Still Feel Primary Sexual Attraction To Strangers — But It's Fleeting
+You Usually Don’t Feel Sexual Attraction To Strangers

-A misconception about demisexuals is that they only feel the one kind of attraction toward best friends, but the truth is that they feel other kinds of attraction, too.
-Asexuality.org explains, for instance, that there is "primary" sexual attraction — the attraction to what you see first, like a person's looks, aesthetic, and/or the way they carry themselves — and secondary sexual attraction, which is more rooted in personality and the way you connect with someone.
+Another major sign of demisexuality is that “you don’t find yourself attracted to strangers or others you don’t know,” according to Dr. Oriowo.
+A misconception about demisexuals is that they only feel one kind of attraction toward best friends, but the truth is that they can feel other kinds of attraction, too.
+For instance, there is "primary" sexual attraction — the attraction to what you see first, like a person's looks, aesthetic, or the way they carry themselves — and secondary sexual attraction, which is more rooted in personality and the way you connect with someone.

-In relationships, demisexuals operate almost solely on secondary attraction, while people typically are first drawn in by primary attraction.
-This is why you might not be able to relate when your friends talk about a hot celebrity, or point out an attractive bartender, Steinberg says.
+In relationships, demisexual people operate almost solely on secondary attraction, while most other people are typically drawn in by primary attraction (re: love at first sight).
+This is why you might not be able to relate when your friends talk about a hot celebrity or point out an attractive bartender, Steinberg says.
 "If you can't imagine what it would feel like to want to have sex with a good-looking stranger, you may be demisexual," she adds.
 "You might even feel like you need to agree or invent attractions in order to 'fit in."

-That doesn't mean that you won't occasionally see a hot person on the subway and start to sweat.
-It's just fleeting, is the thing — and if you ever actively pursued it, chances are the attraction would be gone almost immediately.
+That doesn't mean that you won't occasionally see a hot person on the subway and think, “Wow, that person is beautiful” or “I like the way they carry themself,” but you likely won’t think of them with much sexual attraction.
+And if you do, it's fleeting — if you ever actively pursued it, chances are the attraction would be gone almost immediately.

-Some people certainly do refrain from sex for their own moral reasons or beliefs, and some (including demisexuals) just have a lack of interest.
-Regardless, these labels are not just inappropriate and offensive, but inaccurate — no matter what reason a person has for refraining from sex.
+Some people certainly do refrain from sex for their own personal reasons or beliefs, and some (including demisexual people) just have a lack of interest, be it altogether or with particular people.
+Regardless, such labels aren’t just inappropriate and offensive, but inaccurate — no matter what reason a person has for refraining from physical intimacy.

-In the end, though, you can only do what feels right for you, even when other people project their own feelings and insecurities on your choices.
-The romantic world is difficult to navigate, no matter how you feel or don't feel about sex, so the best thing you can do for yourself is trust your gut and stick to it.
+In the end, though, you can only do what feels right for you, even when other people project their own feelings and insecurities on your choices, be it because of lack of education and understanding or just plain bigotry.
+The romantic world is difficult to navigate, no matter how you feel or don't feel about sex and attraction, so the best thing you can do for yourself is educate yourself, trust your gut, and stick to it.